jacktan1/FTX-RabbitMQ-Python/README.md

 ### Consumer

 - Consume and store messages from RabbitMQ queue.
-- Periodically attempt to calculate `~1 minute` change in price of various tickers by comparing new messages with historical messages.
+- Periodically attempt to calculate ~1 minute change in price of various tickers by comparing newly consumed messages with historical messages.
-    - E.g. any message published 60 +/- 10 seconds ago are considered candidates.
+    - E.g. any message published `60 +/- 10 seconds` ago are considered candidates.
     - Take message closest to 60 second threshold, if available.
 - Calculate and write ticker price change to external database (`./output/TICKER.csv`).
 - Periodically prune historical messages.